 As such, you can now understand why binary options have acquired such a dubious reputation since their inception.
-Many experts have deduced and then expressed the viewpoint that this form of investment was simply a gambling mechanism which was ideal for speculators seeking swift profits by undertaking minimum research.
+Many experts have deduced and then expressed the view that this form of investment was simply a gambling mechanism that was ideal for speculators seeking swift profits by undertaking minimum research.

 Consequently, the binary options environment has been classified as the ‘wild west’ of financial trading.
 This opinion has acquired further credence since this industry is presently regulated and supervised by different and random standards throughout the world.
 Even most national Inland Revenue departments do not tax binary option activities as they consider them to be just a form of gambling.

-There are dramatic moves afoot at the moment across the global to activate new legal stipulations that will classify binary options trading as a true financial investment.
+There are dramatic moves afoot at the moment across the globe to activate new legal stipulations that will classify binary options trading like a true financial investment.
 Soon, any gambling statuses will be completely eliminated as binary options will no longer be considered in such a lax manner any further.
-As such, a balanced and uniformed environment will be created which will replace the present one that is inundated with uncertainties and doubts
+As such, a balanced and uniform environment will be created which will replace the present one that is inundated with uncertainties and doubts

-2. Evaluate and monitor all binary option brokers operating within the region with the intent of detecting any unlawful pursuits, e.g. fraud, etc.
+2. Evaluate and monitor all binary options brokers operating within the region with the intent of detecting any unlawful pursuits, e.g. fraud, etc.